 - Salt

-Finely chop the onion.
-Heat the oil in the roasting tin and cook the onions until soft.
+Feel and finely chop the onion.
+Heat the oil in a heavy bottomed pan or tin and cook the onions until soft.

-While the chutney is cooking, place clean jars and lids (with the lids removed) on a baking tray in the oven at a low temperature to sterilise them.
+While the chutney is cooking, place clean jars and lids (with the lids removed) on a baking tray in the oven at a low temperature for around 10 minutes to sterilise them.

 Pack the mixture into the sterilised jars.
 Fill the jars to the top and make sure that there are no air pockets.